GioF71/mpd-alsa-docker/doc/alsa-eq.md

 }
 ```

-Now create a separate output by adding this your `additional-outputs.txt:
+Now create a separate output by adding this your `additional-outputs.txt`:

 ```
 audio_output {